-Elective (unless required by state) offered Summer/Fall terms - subject to change
+Elective (unless required by state) offered limited terms PREREQUISITE: Completion of Phase One classes

-PRE-REQUISITE: Completion of Phase One classes Students study various pathogens and the role they play in well-woman, maternal and newborn health.
+Students study various pathogens and the role they play in well-woman, maternal and newborn health.
 Students also receive a basic overview of the fundamentals of microbiology including an understanding of the physiologic and biological basis of obstetric and gynecological infection.